1939 in film

-The year 1939 in film is widely considered the greatest year in film history.
-The ten Best Picture-nominated films that year include classics in multiple genres.
+1939 is considered by some critics to be the greatest year in the history of Hollywood.
+The ten films nominated for Best Picture at the 12th Academy Awards—Dark Victory, Gone with the Wind, Goodbye, Mr. Chips, Love Affair, Mr. Smith Goes to Washington, Ninotchka, Of Mice and Men, Stagecoach, The Wizard of Oz, and Wuthering Heights—range in genre and are considered classics.Hollywood produced a total of 527 feature films in 1939.

+The Empire of Japan possessed a major national film industry in 1939, producing 582 films overall.
+Over the course of the year, the Film Law brought film production under the direct control of the Japanese government.

 Top-grossing films (U.S.)

 The top ten 1939 released films by box office gross in North America are as follows:

 Events

 Film historians often rate 1939 as "the greatest year in the history of Hollywood".
-Hollywood films produced in Southern California were at the height of their Golden Age (in spite of many cheaply made or undistinguished films also being produced, something to be expected with any year in commercial cinema), and during 1939 there are the premieres of an outstandingly large number of exceptional motion pictures, many of which become honored as all-time classic films.
+Hollywood studios were at the height of their Golden Age, producing a number of exceptional motion pictures, many of which became honored as all-time classic films.